raspberrypilearning/trained-vision-app/en/step_5.md

 ```bash
 cd ~
 ```
-Now press the return key.
+Now press the Return key.

 --- /task ---

 You are now located in your home directory, and can install the files needed for this project there.
 Because this can be a complex process, a program to handle the installation for you has been created.
-If you want to see the details of this program, you can view it [here](http://rpf.io/proj-rps), but be aware that it's written in a language called **bash script**, and won't look much like Python.
+Here are the [details of this program](http://rpf.io/proj-rps), but be aware that it's written in a language called **bash script**, and won't look much like Python.

 --- task ---
-Download and run the program by typing (or copying and pasting) the command below into your CLI and pressing the return key.
+To download and run the program, type (or copy and paste) the command below into your CLI and press the Return key.

 ```bash
 curl -L http://rpf.io/proj-rps | sudo bash -s $USER